Promoting You and Your Business Online

 In the beginning businesses had no social media only a website.

 Now we need to be constantly educating ourselves to keep ahead of the game – as some of you have heard me say ‘SM is about playing the game’ – and it’s Google’s Game.

 I’ll firstly start with asking you a question : How do Kiwi’s buy? (think of the TV program ‘Who Wants to Be a Millionaire’)

 Phone a Friend – is like Word of Mouth - Networking

 Ask the Audience – is like the client Testimonials

 50-50 = is the Google Search

-Next question : What are the areas you can promote You and Your business using the internet?
+Next question : What are the areas you can promote You and Your business online?

 And I say You and Your business because online marketing is increasingly about doing business with a person, building a relationship - not just knowing about what the Business has to offer.